mbj/mutant/README.md

 Mutant is a mutation testing tool for Ruby.

-The idea is that if code can be changed and your tests do not notice, either that code isn't being covered or it does not have a speced side effect.
+The idea is that if code can be changed and your tests do not notice, then either that code isn't being covered or it does not have a speced side effect.

 Mutant supports ruby >= 2.1, while support for JRuby is planned.